-CAEN brings the experience acquired in more than 35 years of collaboration with the High Energy & Nuclear Physics community into the University educational laboratories.
-Thanks to the most advanced instrumentation developed by CAEN for the major experiments worldwide, together with the University teaching experience at the University of Insubria, a series of experiments covering several applications has been carried out and are presented in detailed Educational Notes.
+CAEN brings the experience acquired in more than 40 years of collaboration with the High Energy & Nuclear

+Physics community into the University educational laboratories.

+Thanks to the most advanced instrumentation developed by CAEN for the major experiments worldwide, together with the teaching experience at the University of Insubria (Como Italy) and Aveiro University (Portugal), a series of experiments covering several applications have been carried out and are presented in detailed Educational Notes.